jbaubree/vue-use-form-validation/README.md

 - validate(): Triggers the validation process.
 - clearErrors(): Resets the validation errors.
-- getErrorMessage(path: keyof F): Retrieves the error message for a specific field.
+- getErrorMessage(path: keyof F | string): Retrieves the error message for a specific field.
+Supports nested paths like "user.name".
+- errorPaths: Computed property that returns an array of all error paths, including nested ones (e.g., ["email", "user.name"]).
 - focusFirstErroredInput(): Focuses the first input with an error.
-- focusInput(inputName: keyof F): Focuses a specific input by its name.
+- focusInput(inputName: keyof F | string): Focuses a specific input by its name.
+Supports nested paths like "user.name".

 ## API Reference